indigo-dc/Monitoring/zabbix-probes/im-zabbix-probe/doc/im-zabbix-agent.md

 | Section | log |
 | ------ | ------ |
-| Loglevel |	the severity of logs.
+| loglevel |	the severity of logs.
 This can take the following values: ERROR, WARNING, INFO, DEBUG
 Default values is WARNING. |

 * authorizationHeader.txt